 Good for: Ascertaining the popularity of certain items or concepts.

 Who doesn't love ranking things?
-Whether it's Marvel movies or your favourite ice cream (mint), putting things in order of preference is an activity everyone enjoys.
+Whether it's Marvel movies or your favourite web development tools, putting things in order of preference is an activity everyone enjoys.
 It also happens to be a fun and useful way for your business to understand the popularity of something.

 When using ranking questions, it's best to make sure the response options are familiar to every person filling out your form.
 If not, then respondents won't be able to answer properly and your data won't be as effective.